-Weinstein manifolds are so named in honor of the discovery, in \cite{Weinstein}, that they are a class of symplectic manifolds which can be glued together from simpler pieces.
-Today, we understand this gluing data, for a Weinstein manifold $X,$ as specifying a cover of $X$ by {\em Liouville sectors.} These are Liouville manifolds with boundary which can be obtained from Liouville domains by completing along only a subset of the boundary. \begin{example} The manifold $T^*S^1=S^1\times \RR$ is a Liouville manifold obtained as a completion of the Liouville domain $S^1\times [-1,1].$ Specifying a finite number of points on the boundary of this Liouville domain determines a Liouville sector, by completing the boundary away from neighborhoods of those points. \end{example} We will refer to \cite[Definition 1.1]{GPS1} for the technical definition of a Liouville sector, and we will content ourselves here with the simpler but ultimately equivalent notion from \cite{Eliashberg-revisited} of a Weinstein pair. \begin{definition} A {\em Weinstein pair} is the data of a Weinstein domain $(X,\omega,\lambda)$ together with a real hypersurface $\Sigma\subset \partial X$ such that $(\Sigma,d\lambda|_\Sigma,\lambda|_\Sigma)$ is itself a Weinstein manifold. \end{definition} A Weinstein pair $(X,\Sigma)$ gives rise to a Liouville sector in the sense of \cite{GPS1} by completing $X$ away from a standard neighborhood of $\Sigma.$ Thus $\Sigma$ becomes the boundary of the resulting Liouville sector, along which we can perform gluings: \begin{construction} Let $(X_1,\Sigma_1)$ and $(X_2,\Sigma_2)$ be two Weinstein pairs, together with an isomorphism of Weinstein manifolds $\Sigma_1\cong \Sigma_2.$ Then the Weinstein manifolds $X_1$ and $X_2$ can be glued together along a neighborhood of $\Sigma_i$ to produce a new Weinstein manifold $X_1\cup_\Sigma X_2.$ If the boundary $\Sigma_i$ has several components, we can glue along one of them, and the resuling gluing will still be a Weinstein pair / Liouville sector. \end{construction} \begin{remark} Higher-codimension gluings are also possible, using the theory of Liouville sectors with (sectorial) corners from \cite{GPS2}, but will not be necessary in this paper. \end{remark}
+A Weinstein pair $(X,\Sigma)$ gives rise to a Liouville sector in the sense of \cite{GPS1} by completing~$X$ away from a standard neighborhood of $\Sigma$.
+Thus $\Sigma$ becomes the boundary of the resulting Liouville sector, along which we can perform gluings:

+\begin{Construction} Let $(X_1,\Sigma_1)$ and $(X_2,\Sigma_2)$ be two Weinstein pairs, together with an isomorphism of Weinstein manifolds $\Sigma_1\cong \Sigma_2$.
+Then the Weinstein manifolds $X_1$ and $X_2$ can be glued together along a neighborhood of $\Sigma_i$ to produce a new Weinstein manifold $X_1\cup_\Sigma X_2$.
+If the boundary $\Sigma_i$ has several components, we can glue along one of them, and the resuling gluing will still be a Weinstein pair / Liouville sector. \end{Construction} \begin{Remark} Higher-codimension gluings are also possible, using the theory of Liouville sectors with (sectorial) corners from \cite{GPS2}, but will not be necessary in this paper. \end{Remark}

-All of the gluing data describing a Weinstein manifold $X$ can be encapsulated in a singular Lagrangian $\LL\subset X,$ the skeleton of $X.$ \begin{definition} For $X$ a Weinstein manifold, the {\em skeleton} of $X$ is the stable set
+All of the gluing data describing a Weinstein manifold $X$ can be encapsulated in a singular Lagrangian $\LL\subset X$, the skeleton of $X$. \begin{Definition} For $X$ a Weinstein manifold, the {\em skeleton} of $X$ is the stable set

 consisting of all points $x\in X$ whose image under the flow $\phi_t$ of the Liouville vector field eventually converges.